-It is however important to help young people tune into and recognize the physical and mental impacts that screen use may have on.
+It is, however, important to help young people tune into and recognize the physical and mental impacts that screen use may have on them.
 As supervising adults we then must guide them and offer proactive strategies to self manage their own digital use.
-Empowering your teen to take control and find a healthier balance with their screen use takes consistency, patience and sprinkling of education.
+Empowering your teen to take control and find a healthier balance with their screen use takes consistency, patience and a sprinkling of education.

 In this blog you will learn

 - The difference between screen time and screen use